Former Chesapeake CEO McClendon charged with bid-rigging of land leases

 Chesapeake, SandRidge, and McClendon had previously disclosed in securities filings that they were being investigated by the Justice Department’s Antitrust Division.

-Reporting by Brian Grow in Atlanta and Diane Bartz in Washington; Additional reporting by Joshua Schneyer in New York
+Reporting by Brian Grow in Atlanta and Diane Bartz in Washington; Additional reporting by Joshua Schneyer in New York; Editing by Lisa Shumaker